-How to do the lunge exercise including variations of the exercise for example the standing, walking and the side lunge to name a few.
+How to do lunges with dumbbells, kettlebells, or without weights.
+Including exercise variations, for example the standing, walking and the side lunge to name a few.
 Also what muscles are worked by this exercise?

 The lunge is one of the best and most effective exercises that you can perform for your thighs and glutes.
 Benefits include muscle development of the thighs and buttocks.
 Good for burning calories therefore helping to improve muscle tone by helping to reduce body fat.

 Lunges can be a difficult exercise to master, however if you get the technique right it’s a fantastic exercise that can be performed with or without exercise equipment.
 Plus it can also be performed on just about any flat service.

 Lunges Muscles Worked

 - Primary – Glutes (Buttocks) – Quadriceps (Thighs)

 How to do lunges with Dumbbells, Kettlebells or without Weights

 - Stand with your feet together and keep your head up and your shoulders back.
 Place your hands on your hips, or if you are holding dumbbells or kettlebells keep them at the side of you.